Connect and Release Wheelbarrow System vs Conversion Cart: Which Is Better for Moving Mulch?

 With a conversion cart, the user may need to switch the cart between hand use, towing, dumping, or another configuration.

-That may involve handles, pins, clips, locks, legs, or other setup steps depending on the design.
+That may involve handles, pins, clips, locks, legs, wheel positions, or other setup steps depending on the design.

 With The W.I.T.C.H.™, the wheelbarrow stays a wheelbarrow.